 Leniency is tied to activity status, rather than notification requirements or matters of discretion.
-So in the case of the proposed NES, a more lenient provision would be a controlled activity rule.141
+So in the case of the proposed NES, a more lenient provision in a regional coastal plan would be a controlled activity rule.
+145

 Who determines under which rule an applicant applies?